MicrosoftDocs/visualstudio-docs/docs/profiling/beginners-guide-to-performance-profiling.md

 ## Next steps

 In this tutorial, you've learned how to collect and analyze CPU usage data.
-If you already completed the [tour of the profiler](../profiling/profiling-feature-tour.md), you may want to read about a general approach to optimizing code using the profiling tools.
+If you already completed the [tour of the profiler](../profiling/profiling-feature-tour.md), you may want to go through a tutorial that shows how to use the tools more effectively.

 > [!div class="nextstepaction"]
 > [Beginner's guide to optimizing code](../profiling/optimize-code-using-profiling-tools.md)